Loot Card "World of Warcraft" Pets: a Guide to TCG Battle Pets

 The Tuskarr Kite is one of only two kite pets that are able to do battle.
 This flying pet's abilities are Slicing Wind, Wild Winds, Flyby, Frost Shock, Cyclone, and Reckless Strike.

-The Tuskarr Kite follows you around while attached on a string.
+The Tuskarr Kite follows you around while attached to a string.
 Every few minutes, a bolt of lightning hits the kite and travels down the string to zap you, shaking your screen.
 (This does no damage.)

 The Tuskarr Kite card from the Scourgewar TCG expansion is a rare card (1/132 booster packs) and, according to wowtcgloot.com, is currently selling for approximately $75.